PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: Applications of PromptPrism

-We apply \textsc{PromptPrism} to analyze large-scale datasets, extracting meaningful patterns and characteristics that provide insights into prompt diversity and structure.
+\textsc{PromptPrism} enables comprehensive profiling of prompt datasets, extracting and aggregating characteristics across structural, semantic, and syntactic dimensions.
 This analysis helps identify gaps in existing benchmark datasets and guide the development of more detailed benchmark documentation.

 Our analysis encompasses four primary dimensions: \underline{(1) Structural Analysis}: We examine fundamental structural characteristics including turn type (single/multi-turn), prompt pattern (role sequence analysis), and unique structural roles (system, user, assistant,etc). \underline{(2) Dataset Annotation \& Semantic Analysis}: We conducted systematic annotation of data instances using the \textsc{PromptPrism} taxonomy framework with \texttt{Claude-Sonnet-3.5} \cite{claude3.5sonnet} for semantic component extraction.
-The annotation process utilizes a structured XML-syle format (\texttt{<tag>..<$\backslash$tag>}), enabling efficient extraction and analysis of semantic components (annotation prompt detailed in Appendix \ref{prompt: annotation}).
+The annotation process utilizes a structured XML-style format (\texttt{<tag>..<$\backslash$tag>}), enabling efficient extraction and analysis of semantic components (annotation prompt detailed in Appendix \ref{prompt: annotation}).
 The semantic analysis encompasses two key elements: component frequency analysis, identifying the three most prevalent semantic components in the dataset, and hierarchical tree structure analysis, examining mean taxonomic tree width and mean tree depth to measure component breadth and semantic complexity. \underline{(3) Syntactic Analysis}: From annotated data, we extract component-level syntactic information, including component indices, spans, delimiters, and directive markers. \underline{(4) Metadata Information Analysis}: We derive task type with \texttt{Claude-Sonnet-3.5} using the meta prompt in Appendix \ref{prompt: annotation}.
 We also include other information such as language specification, token length, and modality characteristics.

 \textbf{Experiment Setup} \underline{Dataset}: Our analysis focuses on two distinct sub-datasets from \textsc{SmolTalk} \cite{allal2025smollm2}: \textsc{apigen-80k} \cite{liu2024apigen} and \textsc{smol-magpie-ultra} \cite{allal2025smollm2}.
 These datasets were selected for their distinct characteristics: \textsc{apigen-80k} exemplifies function-calling scenarios with tool utilization, while \textsc{smol-magpie-ultra} represents multi-turn interactions.
 This selection demonstrates \textsc{PromptPrism}'s applicability beyond single-turn interactions to more complex scenarios\footnote{For multi-turn data analysis, we focus on the terminal user prompt, treating preceding interactions as historical context.
 The detailed prompt configuration can be found in Appendix \ref{prompt-app}; We present human validation analysis in Appendix \ref{human_annotate}.}.